withastro/language-tools/packages/astro-check/README.md

 # @astrojs/check ✅

-Type checking and diagnostics for Astro projects.
+This package powers the `astro check` CLI command for running type checking and diagnostics in Astro projects.

+This package's internal logic is powered by [the Astro language server](https://github.com/withastro/language-tools/blob/main/packages/language-server/src/check.ts).

 ## Documentation